awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func listIAMPolicyAssignments(input: ListIAMPolicyAssignmentsInput, completion: @escaping (ClientRuntime.SdkResult<ListIAMPolicyAssignmentsOutputResponse, ListIAMPolicyAssignmentsOutputError>) -> Void)
 ```

-### listIAMPolicyAssignmentsForUser(input:​completion:​)
+### listIAMPolicyAssignmentsForUser(input:completion:)

-Lists all the IAMpolicy assignments, including the Amazon Resource Names (ARNs) for the IAM
-policies assigned to the specified user and group or groups that the user belongs
+Lists all the IAMpolicy assignments, including the Amazon Resource Names (ARNs) for the IAM policies assigned to the specified user and group or groups that the user belongs to.
-to.

 ``` swift
 func listIAMPolicyAssignmentsForUser(input: ListIAMPolicyAssignmentsForUserInput, completion: @escaping (ClientRuntime.SdkResult<ListIAMPolicyAssignmentsForUserOutputResponse, ListIAMPolicyAssignmentsForUserOutputError>) -> Void)
 ```

-### listIngestions(input:​completion:​)
+### listIngestions(input:completion:)

 Lists the history of SPICE ingestions for a dataset.